Country selection

 National Ethics Committee for Health Research (CNERS)

-As per GIN-6, the principal investigator (PI) is responsible for paying a fee of 3,000,000 Guinean Francs to the National Ethics Committee for Health Research (Comité National d’Ethique pour la Recherche en Santé (CNERS)) to review and approve the clinical trial protocol and related documents.
-For protocol amendments or extension of approval validation, the fee is 1,500,000 Guinean Francs.
+As per GIN-6, the principal investigator is responsible for paying a fee of 5,000,000 Guinean Francs to the National Ethics Committee for Health Research (Comité National d’Ethique pour la Recherche en Santé (CNERS)) to review and approve the clinical trial protocol and related documents.
+For protocol amendments or extension of approval validation, the fee is 3,000,000 Guinean Francs.
+For doctoral students, the fee for amending a protocol or extending the validation of approval is 1,500,000 Guinean Francs.

 Payment Instructions